 The work of Warffemius is strongly influenced by the many journeys he has made since 1980.
 Including Africa and Buddhist Asia.
 The Himalayas in particular have a great attraction for him.
 During his wanderings, he comes into contact with tribal art from Africa and Oceania, among other things.
 He will collect these cultural objects and increasingly influenced his work.
 He initially translates this world of shapes into energetic colorful paintings and graphics.
 Since the late 1990s, however, his work has undergone a austerity.
 In "primitive" art you see that maximum effect is achieved with minimum resources.
 This strongly influences his view and leads to a stricter and more sober stylization.

-During one of his hiking trips in the Himalayas, he sees sacred trees on their podiums (called chautara) in the Hindu villages.
+During one of his hikes in the Himalayas, he sees sacred trees on their podiums (called chautara) in the Hindu villages.

 Over the past few years, Warffemius's paintings have become much freer and more open.
 He breaks free from the strict stylization and paints delicate twigs, stems and mushrooms in thin transparent paint.
 The recent paintings and drawings are white and full of poetry.
 In his sculptures he continues to build on the strictly stylized forms from nature.
 These works are balanced, strong and poetic.